jl4282/csci-ua.0480-spring2016-010/slides/24/react.markdown

 * note that a component variable must start with uppercase
 * once you have a component, you can pass it to render using JSX, with the variable name as the tag name
 * you can access attributes defined in JSX via __this.props__ in your component
+* use curly braces to add the result of a javascript expression into JSX
 </section>

 <section markdown="block">